Personal Productivity

 avatar

-Commented over 7 years ago TIAGO M.
+Commented about 8 years ago TIAGO M.

 Why aren't we wiser on that matter?
 If our muscles are tired, we simply sit and rest, but if it's our mind, it won't apply.
 I'm not referring to extreme fatigue, but we feel physical soreness faster and better than mental energy depletion.
 We won't exercise a little more to rest our body, but we'll work a little more (reading "blogs like this one") and call it resting.